How to use your phone when travelling (and avoid roaming fees)

 Google Maps allows you to download an offline map, for example.
 Agent Michele Moore adds, “Many resorts in the Caribbean offer free WiFi.”
 If you’re opting for a resort stay, you’ll have an internet connection included, so there is no need for additional data usage.
 Websites for accommodations typically state that WiFi is included, and you should always check that before travelling.

 When you want to connect with family and friends, there is no need to make a long-distance call.
-Instead, you can make calls via WiFi through applications such as Skype, WhatsApp and FaceTime.
+Instead, you can make calls over Wi-Fi using applications such as Skype, WhatsApp, and FaceTime.

 Keep your phone secure

-When using WiFi when overseas, you should keep cyber safety in mind.
-The FBI advises not to allow your phone, and other devices, to automatically connect to free WiFi networks to protect yourself from cybercriminals who could attempt to steal passwords or load malware on your device.
+When using WiFi overseas, you should keep cyber safety in mind.
+The FBI advises against allowing your phone and other devices to automatically connect to free Wi-Fi networks to protect yourself from cybercriminals who may attempt to steal passwords or install malware on your device.

-Remember to never connect to a fraudulent wireless network by confirming public WiFi names and login procedures before using them.
-If you use a network that is not secure, don’t do anything sensitive on your phone, such as banking and turn off the location services on your phone, so people cannot follow where you are.
+Remember to never connect to a fraudulent wireless network; confirm public Wi-Fi names and login procedures before using them.
+If you use an insecure network, avoid performing sensitive tasks on your phone, such as banking, and turn off location services to prevent others from tracking your location.

 Getting excited for your next big vacation?